 1. Can I currently do an Erasmus+ stay?
-Yes, you can start your planned Erasmus+ stay and it will also be funded, provided the sending university and the host institution agree to it.
+Yes, you can start your planned Erasmus+ stay and it will also be funded if the sending university and the host institution agree.
 However, you bear the final responsibility.

 3. What do I do if I get sick?
 Whom can I contact?
-If you show symptoms (e.g. fever, coughing, sore throat and breathlessness) and fear that you are suffering from COVID-19, please stay at home and contact the health advice service on 1450.
-A COVID-19 illness should be reported via email corona(at)kug.ac.at.
-If you have general questions about COVID-19, please contact the AGES Coronavirus hotline: 0800 555 621 // Information sheet "Illness and emergency" (Available in German only)
+If you show symptoms (e.g. fever, coughing, sore throat and breathlessness) and fear that you are suffering from COVID-19, please stay at home and contact the health advice hotline on 1450.
+A COVID-19 illness must be reported to corona(at)kug.ac.at.
+If you have general questions about COVID-19, please contact the AGES Coronavirus hotline: 0800 555 621 // Information sheet "Illness and emergency" (in German only).

 4. Do I have health insurance?
 What do I do when I need to see a doctor?
-You must take care of your own insurance cover during your stay abroad in Austria.
+You must take care of your own insurance coverage during your stay abroad in Austria.
 Please check with your current insurance company.
 For more information, see OEAD - Insurance for Mobility Programs and OEAD - General Information - Health Insurance (in German only).
 You can find information from the KUG on health care here.
-We would also like to make you aware of the FeelSafe Insurcane: a private insurance for students abroad.
+We would also like to make you aware of the FeelSafe Insurance: a private insurance for international students.

 5. As an incoming student, do I have to terminate my stay if a new wave of infections breaks out?
-Should a new wave break out, it is still your decision whether or not to travel back home.
-In any case, please note the information on travel warnings, travel restrictions, etc. on the website of the Austrian Foreign Ministry - exit regulations.
-For questions about travel, contact the consumer advocacy group of Austria (Verein für Konsumentenschutz) - free hotline: 0800 201211 (daily, also on weekends, from 9 a.m. to 3 p.m.)
+Should a new wave break out, it is still your decision whether or not to return home.
+In any case, please note the information on travel warnings, travel restrictions, etc. on the website of the Austrian Foreign Ministry.
+For questions about travel, contact the Austrian Consumers' Association (Verein für Konsumentenschutz) - free hotline: 0800 201211 (daily, also on weekends, from 9 a.m. to 3 p.m.)

 6. Can I continue and / or complete courses if I have to go back to my home country due to COVID-19?
 Please contact your lecturers, the International Office and your home university and let them know that you will be traveling home but would still like to complete the courses.
 Before you leave the country, you will also receive a document called "Confirmation of Stay", which you must collect from the International Office.
 The shortened length of stay will then be confirmed there.

 7. I want to terminate my semester at my host university, what can I do?
-Please note that the Erasmus+ grant is only paid for the duration of the physical stay on site.
+Please note that the Erasmus+ grant is only paid for the duration of the physical stay at the host institution.
 However, you could interrupt your stay abroad; the time of interruption would not count.
 The minimum duration for study visits is three months, for internships two months.
 If the minimum duration cannot be adhered to due to the corona pandemic, the stays will remain eligible.

 9. I cannot travel to the host country, but would like to complete my entire stay in the form of e-learning / teleworking.
 Is that possible?
-If you would like to receive Erasmus+ funding, no. If courses are completed via e-learning outside the host country, no funding can be given.
+Not if you would like to receive Erasmus+ funding.
+If courses are completed via e-learning outside the host country, no funding can be given.
 Students then do not receive a grant and the universities do not receive any OS funds for it.
 You will not be issued a grant agreement.

 14. OUTGOING: How long does my Erasmus+ stay have to be in order to receive funding?
 The minimum duration for Erasmus+ study visits is three months, for internships two months.
 It is recommended that these minimum periods also be adhered to during the corona pandemic.
 A shortening is possible under certain circumstances.